The Devil and Daniel Webster (film): Development

 After the success of The Hunchback of Notre Dame (1939), William Dieterle founded his own production company and signed a contract with RKO Radio Pictures, the studio that had produced the film.
 He decided to adapt Stephen Vincent Benét's short story as the first film that he would make for the studio.
 Dieterle had appeared in F. W. Murnau's silent film Faust (1926).

-The story had been adapted to the stage in 1939 at the Martin Beck Theater to great acclaim, but only ran for six performances because the production proved to be expensive.
+The story had been adapted to the stage in 1939 at the Martin Beck Theater to great acclaim, but ran for only six performances because the production proved to be expensive.
 It was also later adapted as an opera that was performed during World War II by USO troupes.

 Benét was invited to write the script for the film adaptation, along with Dan Totheroh, the younger brother of Roland Totheroh, who worked as Charlie Chaplin's top cinematographer from his silent short films to Monsieur Verdoux (1947).
 There were some differences between the short story and the film.
 In the original story, Webster regrets Benedict Arnold's absence; in the film, Arnold is present and Webster objects, citing him as a traitor and therefore not a true American, but his objection is dismissed by the judge, and Asa the Black Monk is made up for the film, along with John Smeet, who appears in a deleted scene.
 The writers also removed Mr. Scratch's other predictions involving Webster's last speech and his sons' deaths in the Civil War.
 Scratch, Walter Huston's character, is more soft-spoken in the story and the character of Belle, played by Simone Simon, appears in the film but not in the original story.

 Filming

 Principal photography began on March 25, 1941.
 The production was halted on April 22, 1941 after actor Thomas Mitchell, who was cast as Daniel Webster, suffered a skull fracture while filming a scene in a carriage which was overturned after a horse became frightened.
 Due to his injury, Mitchell was replaced by Edward Arnold.

-Filming occurred on RKO Radio Pictures's Pathé studio lot in Culver City, California, on a newly-built 33,000 square-foot sound stage, one of the largest ever constructed at the time.
+Filming occurred on RKO Radio Pictures' Pathé studio lot in Culver City, California, on a newly-built 33,000 square-foot sound stage, one of the largest ever constructed at the time.